Agent Attention: On the Integration of Softmax and Linear Attention: Agent Transformer

-As shown in \cref{eq:agnet_use_two_softmax} and \cref{fig:agent_attn_module}(a), our agent attention consists of two Softmax attention operations, namely agent aggregation and agent broadcast.
+As shown in \cref{eq:agnet_use_two_softmax} and \cref{fig:agent_attn_module}a, our agent attention consists of two Softmax attention operations, namely agent aggregation and agent broadcast.
 Specifically, we initially treat agent tokens $A$ as \textit{queries} and perform attention calculations between $A$, $K$, and $V$ to aggregate agent features $V_A$ from all values.
 Subsequently, we utilize $A$ as \textit{keys} and $V_A$ as \textit{values} in the second attention calculation with the query matrix $Q$, broadcasting the global information from agent features to every query token and obtaining the final output $O$.
 In this way, we avoid the computation of pairwise similarities between $Q$ and $K$ while preserving information exchange between each query-key pair through agent tokens.

 The newly defined agent tokens $A$ essentially serve as the \textit{agent} for $Q$, aggregating global information from $K$ and $V$, and subsequently broadcasting it back to $Q$.
-Practically, we set the number of agent tokens $n$ as a small hyper-parameter, achieving a linear computation complexity of $\mathcal{O}(Nnd)$ relative to the number of input features $N$ while maintaining global context modeling capability.

-Interestingly, as shown in \cref{eq:agent_is_linear} and \cref{fig:agent_attn_module}(a), we practically integrate the powerful Softmax attention and efficient linear attention, establishing a generalized linear attention paradigm by employing two Softmax attention operations, with the equivalent mapping function defined as $ {\phi}_{q}(Q)={\rm \sigma}(QA^T), {\phi}_{k}(K)={\left({\rm \sigma}(AK^T)\right)}^T $.
+Practically, we set the number of agent tokens $n$ as a small hyper-parameter, achieving a linear complexity of $\mathcal{O}(Nnd)$ relative to the number of input features $N$ while maintaining global context modeling capability.
+Interestingly, as shown in \cref{eq:agent_is_linear} and \cref{fig:agent_attn_module}a, we practically integrate the powerful Softmax attention and efficient linear attention, establishing a generalized linear attention paradigm by employing two Softmax attention operations, with the equivalent mapping function defined as $ {\phi}_{q}(Q)={\rm \sigma}(QA^T), {\phi}_{k}(K)={\left({\rm \sigma}(AK^T)\right)}^T $.

-In practice, agent tokens can be acquired through different methods, such as simply setting as a set of learnable parameters or extracting from input features through pooling.
+In practice, agent tokens can be acquired through different methods, such as simply setting as a set of learnable parameters or extracting from input features through pooling or convolution.
 It is worth noticing that more advanced techniques like deformed points~\cite{dat} or token merging~\cite{tome} can also be used to obtain agent tokens.
-In this paper, we employ the simple pooling strategy to obtain agent tokens, which already works surprisingly well.
+In the default setting, we employ the simple pooling strategy to obtain agent tokens, which already works surprisingly well.